rkirkendall/medplum-mcp/README.md

         - Otherwise, this might involve fetching relevant resources and then using an embedding model + vector search locally within the MCP or as a separate microservice if searching large amounts of text data (e.g., clinical notes, though this example focuses on structured data).
 For now, focus on Medplum's built-in search.
         - "User mentions a 'doctor tom' so we do a provider search on a doc w first name 'tom'" will primarily use `searchPractitioners` with appropriate name parameters.

-- [ ] **Complex Utterance Decomposition (Primarily LLM task, MCP enables)**
+- [ ] **Complex Utterance Decomposition (Primarily LLM task, MCP server enables)**
-    - Notes: The example sentence is complex: "today my dad saw Dr. Stevens, his PCP, and he showed him the x-ray that the osteodoctor from last week took.
-So then Dr. Stevens ordered a blood panel that included a sed test and said that, you know, when the results come in tomorrow, he will make a determination whether to write a prescription for more steroids or to refer him to a rheumatologist."
+    - Notes: This involves handling complex user utterances that require breaking down the request into a series of actions and tool calls.
+For example, processing a sentence that includes multiple actors, actions, and references to past events.
     - The LLM needs to break this down into a sequence of actions/tool calls:
-        1. Identify/Create Patient ("my dad").
+        1. Identify/Create Patient (e.g., based on conversational context).
         2. Identify/Create Practitioner ("Dr. Stevens", "PCP").
         3. Create Encounter for today with Patient and Dr. Stevens.
         4. Identify/Reference existing Observation ("x-ray from osteodoctor last week").
 This implies a previous encounter and observation that need to be found.